27 Mar

 You don't need to get achievement badges, good grades, or anything like that to deserve mental health care.
 If you are in the position where you have a short-term disability, you have a financial cushion, you have access to resources, use those resources, use those benefits and privileges because they're there for you to use.
 Regardless of what anybody else says, you deserve them.

 Sarah Cottrell: Yeah.
 I think it's so true.
-I will say having now interviewed many people for the podcast over the last three and a half years, former lawyers, and work with many lawyers moving to be former lawyers, there were a lot of us who were drawn to law school and the legal profession because of how much external motivation was present in terms of you knew you were doing the right thing if you got the gold star or whatever the brass ring was or the metaphorical A-plus.
+I will say having now interviewed many people for the podcast over the last three and a half years, former lawyers, and worked with many lawyers moving to be former lawyers, there were a lot of us who were drawn to law school and the legal profession because of how much external motivation was present in terms of you knew you were doing the right thing if you got the gold star or whatever the brass ring was or the metaphorical A-plus.

 For a lot of people who are drawn to that type of thing, those people often, not always, but often, were raised in an environment where they were either told expressly or it was just implied that emotional needs aren't real needs.
 I think that is a big part of why so many people, so many lawyers when they come to this point of feeling, “I need a break.
 I need to take a mental health leave” struggle so much to actually feel like it's “justified.”